JuliaSmoothOptimizers/Krylov.jl/paper/paper.md

 - \textbf{Krylov methods}: \textsc{Bicgstab}, \textsc{Bilq}, \textsc{Bilqr}, \textsc{Cg}, \textsc{Cg-lanczos}, \textsc{Cg-lanczos-shift}, \textsc{Cgls}, \textsc{Cgne}, \textsc{Cgs}, \textsc{Cr}, \textsc{Craig}, \textsc{Craigmr}, \textsc{Crls}, \textsc{Crmr}, \textsc{Diom}, \textsc{Dqgmres}, \textsc{Fgmres}, \textsc{Fom}, \textsc{Gmres}, \textsc{Gpmr}, \textsc{Lnlq}, \textsc{Lslq}, \textsc{Lsmr}, \textsc{Lsqr}, \textsc{Minres}, \textsc{Minres-qlp}, \textsc{Qmr}, \textsc{Symmlq}, \textsc{Tricg}, \textsc{Trilqr}, \textsc{Trimr}, \textsc{Usymlq}, \textsc{Usymqr}.

 Hence Krylov.jl is a suitable toolbox for easily comparing existing methods with each other as well as new ones.
-The number of distinct Krylov methods is eighteen for PETSc [@petsc], eleven @MATLAB and [KrylovMethods.jl](https://github.com/JuliaInv/KrylovMethods.jl), nine for [IterativeSolvers.jl](https://github.com/JuliaLinearAlgebra/IterativeSolvers.jl) and three for [KrylovKit.jl](https://github.com/Jutho/KrylovKit.jl).
+The number of distinct Krylov methods is eighteen for PETSc [@petsc], eleven for @MATLAB and [KrylovMethods.jl](https://github.com/JuliaInv/KrylovMethods.jl), nine for [IterativeSolvers.jl](https://github.com/JuliaLinearAlgebra/IterativeSolvers.jl) and three for [KrylovKit.jl](https://github.com/Jutho/KrylovKit.jl).
-However Krylov.jl doesn't have implementations of Block-Krylov methods unlike some alternatives.
+However Krylov.jl doesn't have implementations of Block-Krylov methods unlike some alternatives, except for special cases, including \testsc{Tricg}, \textsc{Trimr}, and \textsc{Gpmr}.
 Note that we only consider the number of Krylov methods that generate different iterates without preconditioning.
 Variants with preconditioning are not counted except if it is a flexible one such as \textsc{Fgmres}.

 Some processes and methods are not available elsewhere and are the product of our own research.
 References for each process and method are available in the extensive [documentation](https://juliasmoothoptimizers.github.io/Krylov.jl/stable/).
-Beyond the number of methods, Krylov.jl is the only package that offers all of the features that we are going to describe.
+Beyond the number of methods, Krylov.jl is the only package that offers all of the features that we describe below.

 ## Support for any floating-point system supported by Julia